andrea-gasparini/backdoor-federated-learning/README.md

-# FATE_attack
+# Backdoor Federated Learning

-This repository hosts the project on the Backdoor Federated Learning paper on the FATE network.
+This repository hosts the project on the backdoor attack in a Federated learning setting using the [FATE framework](https://github.com/FederatedAI/FATE).
+This project has been developed during the A.Y.
+2021-2022 for the [Advanced Topics in Security and Privacy](https://gitlab.com/atsp2021) course @ University of Groningen.

 ## Installation